 7. Animal Attack

-Animals cause significant harm to crops, depending on their geographical distribution.
-They include like rabbits, monkeys, wild boars and elephants, who may burrow into the soil, consume or destroy crops or fruits, and trample over fields, or.
+Animals such as rabbits, monkeys, wild boars and elephants can destroy crops by eating, trampling or digging into fields.
+These sudden attacks can wipe out crops overnight, making insurance protection essential.”.
 An unexpected animal attack can cause extensive damage to an entire crop field, making it difficult for farmers to recover financially.
 Kshema covers losses caused by animal attacks, ringfencing the income of farmers.

 8. Hailstorm